 Once you received a license key, and entered it into the web app you will be redirected to the login screen.
 Enter your credentials again, and you will land on the providers page (read more about it in the next chapter).

 Providers are the actual datasource where you want to store your recordings.
 These providers could be a storage provider in the cloud or a storage provider on premise.
-By adding a provider, you have to provide credentials that allow Kerberos Storage to store recordings in that specific provider.
+By adding a provider, you have to provide credentials that allow Kerberos Vault to store recordings in that specific provider.
 Following provider are currently supported.
 You can choose from:

 As explained before, for each provider, the appropriate security settings has to be filled in.
 For example for AWS you need to define the access and secret key, for GCP you need to define a service account.

 A provider can be marked as temporary.
 This is helpful if you wish to store your recordings for a short period, and want to use it for processing purpose only.
 A benefit of doing this is reducing costs (if you host in the public cloud).

 Events or messages are generated each time a recording was uploaded to Kerberos Vault.
 These messages can be send to one ore more message brokers such as Apache Kafka or AWS SQS.
 From the interface you can setup the connection, and once configured events will flow to your predefined message brokers.